AdyGCode/SaaS-FED-Notes/session-07/S07-Vanilla-PHP-MVC-Pt-2.md

 The `basePath` function obtains the base path so as to provide accurate and reliable paths to files when included and used across the framework and application.

-For example, if I was to use `basePath('index.php')` from within the `public` folder, then I would get a path of:
+For example, if we were to use `basePath('index.php')` from within the `public` folder, then we would get a path of:

 ```text
 C:\Users\USERNAME\Source\Repos\SaaS-Vanilla-MVC/index.php
 ```

 This is the absolute path to this file.

-Note that it is the absolute path based on the ROOT folder.
+**Note** that it is the absolute path based on the ROOT folder.

 If we wanted the path to the DB configuration file we would use:

 `basePath('config/db.php')`